skillrepos/cspaces-intro/README.md

     - Click the `Code` button on your repository's landing page.
     - Click the `Codespaces` tab.
-    - Click `Create codespaces on main` to create the codespace.
+    - Click `Create codespace on main` to create the codespace.
     - After the codespace has initialized there will be a terminal present.

 ![Starting codespace](./images/spaces3.png?raw=true "Starting your codespace")